-It’s convenient, but might actually not do good to your slow iPhone.
+It’s convenient but might not help your slow iPhone.
 Automatic updates use more memory and could lead to the slow performance of your iPhone.

-To prevent the apps from updating themselves, go to Settings > iTunes & App Stores and toggle off Updates.
+To prevent the apps from updating independently, go to Settings > iTunes & App Stores and toggle off Updates.
 You’ll have to update your apps manually in the App Store app.

-Go to Settings > Safari then tap on Clear History and Website Data.
+Go to Settings > Safari, then tap Clear History and Website Data.
 By doing this, you’re removing all the information Safari has stored about the sites you visited.

 Your iPhone may run slower if your apps are not updated.
 Do your poor slow iPhone a favor and update all its apps.

-To do so, go to the App Store App, then tap on Updates and update all the apps that need to be updated.
+To do so, go to the App Store App, tap on Updates, and update all the apps that need to be updated.

 To turn off Background App Refresh, go to Settings > General > Background App Refresh.
 You can either turn it off completely or leave it on and turn it off for specific apps.

-Last but not least, if your iPhone is slow all the time, and none of these above tips seems to work, restoring it could make it run faster.
+Last, if your iPhone is slow and none of these tips seems to work, you may need to reset it to factory settings.